 A mastermind group is a group of two or more people who come together to collaborate and give feedback in order to move forward in reaching their goals.

-Being a business owner working from home can be very isolating a times, which I don’t have any problems with.
-Being an introvert on top of that doesn’t really help with getting out and socializing.
-Today with technology it makes it easy for me to work from home and be at home, and still have valuable connections.
+Being a business owner working from home can be very isolating at times, which I don’t have any problems with.
+Being an introvert on top of that doesn't really help with getting out and socializing.
+With today's technology, it's easy for me to work from home and be at home and still have valuable connections.

 In this post, I share my own experience with mastermind groups, plus I give five easy steps on how you can start your own group.